joelshaw/sunshine/README.md

 # Sunshine App
-Sunshine is an app that controls Philips Hue bulbs based on time and outside temprature changes.
+Sunshine is an app that controls Philips Hue bulbs based on time and outside temperature changes.